Closing the Generational & Digital Divide: Empowering Millennials, Boomers, and Gen X’ers in the Workplace

 Are there people where you work, older or younger than you, who just don’t “get it?”
 They’re from another time, it seems, so they don’t understand what you do, or what you’re trying to do.
 Does at feel like there’s a battle going on sometimes?
 Or maybe even an all out war?

 Interactions and communications among Baby Boomers, Gen X’ers, and Millennials in the workplace has devolved into an “us” vs. “them” mentality.
-And with Gen Z entering the workforce, it seems it’s only getting worse over time.
+And with Gen Z entering the workforce, it’s only getting worse.

-If this issue isn’t addressed, your organization or team will never achieve its goals; worse yet, people on the team, or in the organization, will feel frustrated and held back.
+If this issue isn’t addressed, your busienss or team will never achieve its goals; and people on the team, or in the organization, will feel frustrated and held back.
 No wonder it’s hard to reach individual or team goals!

 My workshops and online sessions help teams: